Capital Mall Triangle

 What is the Capital Mall Triangle?

-The Capital Mall Triangle is one of three urban centers envisioned in Olympia’s 20-year Comprehensive Plan.
+The Capital Mall Triangle is one of three urban centers envisioned in Olympia’s 20-year Comprehensive Plan(External link).
 We anticipate this area will remain a regional destination for shopping and services - while also realizing significantly more housing development than exists there today.

 The vision is that over the next 20 years this area will grow into a more people-oriented urban neighborhood.
 A place where residents can commute to work, shop, recreate, and meet basic needs without a car.